mozilla/FastBlockShield/README.md

 In all variations:

   * Nothing different should happen in Private Browsing or Safe Mode operation
-  * If the user refreshes the page, by approximately the 6th time, they should be shown a panel notification: "Is this page broken?"
+  * If the user refreshes a page that has trackers on it, they have a chance of being shown a panel notification: "Is this page broken?".
+This chance is 100% by the 6th refresh.

 ### Tracking Protection